jamesbyars/jekyll-now/_posts/2018-01-12-Cloud-Foundry-Organizations-And-Spaces.md

 ### Benefits of using Cloud Foundry Organizations

 Each [Cloud Foundry](https://cloudfoundry.org/) organization has its own domain.
-This feature can be used to segment organizations services.
+This feature can be used to segment an organizations services.

 Organizations are setup to allow individual users to have access to the